carlosgalveias/gcccli/README.md

 * models  // where the db models live, generate by 'gccli generate model'
 * controllers // controllers is where you put your functions, generate by 'gccli generate controller'
 * routers // this is where your custom routers will live, generate by 'gccli generate router'
-* api // the express server api (or google cloud function api in the future)
+* api // the express/gcf server api, by default it will use the google cloud function API but you can set it up for GAE.
+See config/config.js for more options

 ####Note:
 Models are pluralized, so if you want to handle a photo , the model is 'photos' and that will also be the route.